johnwilsoniv/FaceMirror/DISTRIBUTION.md

 - Universal binary (Intel + ARM) support requires using conda or system Python instead of Python.framework
 - Intel-only builds can be made on Intel Macs

-### Step 3: Test Installers
+### Step 3: Test Installer

-Before distributing, test each DMG:
+Before distributing, test the DMG:

 1. Double-click the DMG to mount it
-2. Drag the app to Applications
+2. Drag the "SplitFace" folder to Applications
+3. Verify all three apps are in /Applications/SplitFace/
-3. Launch the app
+4. Launch each app
-4. Verify it runs without errors
+5. Verify they run without errors
-5. Test core functionality
+6. Test core functionality

 **Ideal test:** Use a Mac that has never had Python installed.